KGrewal1/Dihedrals/README.md

 ## Future Work

-A possible direction to consider in improvements, may be rearchitecturing the network to use a transformer, in order to get the correct permutational invariance between the start and end states, better non locality for transferring the model to larger systems and to allow for the use of attention mechanisms to better encode the relations between dihedrals (see <https://huggingface.co/blog/intro-graphml> and microsofts Graphormers): there may also be some advantage in splitting the minima by amino acid type and having 20 channels in the input corresponding to the 20 amino acids, as this would allow the model to better encode the differences between amino acids (although this may need an ML architecture that can deal with sparsity better due to how sparse said encoding would be).
+A possible direction to consider for future improvements, may be rearchitecturing the network to use a transformer, in order to get the correct permutational invariance between the start and end states, better non locality for transferring the model to larger systems and to allow for the use of attention mechanisms to better encode the relations between dihedrals (see <https://huggingface.co/blog/intro-graphml> and Microsoft's Graphormers): there may also be some advantage in splitting the minima by amino acid type and having 20 channels in the input corresponding to the 20 amino acids, as this would allow the model to better encode the differences between amino acids (although this may need an ML architecture that can deal with sparsity better due to how sparse said encoding would be).